 Make a free project using Adobe Express’s 1000s of templates.

 The first tool is the fundamental, free education that Facebook themselves offers that everyone reading this post should go to first to better understand how to use Facebook for marketing:

 Facebook Blueprint is exactly what its name suggests: a blueprint to navigate the many different facets of the social media giant.
 From learning how to effectively use Facebook Messenger to using Facebook business tools, users can learn how to create content for a custom audience, effectively engage in content curation, and consistently use Facebook as a tool for businesses to grow their audience and continue to improve engagement rates.

-Below is just a summary of some of the leading tools.
+Below is just a summary of some of the leading tools currently available.
 If you do a lot of Facebook advertising, you’ll want to check out my post on Facebook Ads tools.

 The Facebook ad library is also valuable because it saves and archives ads from past advertising campaigns.
 From simple ads designed to effectively target new leads’ email addresses to infographic templates used to deliver information in an appealing and compelling format, the Facebook ad library is an invaluable resource for anyone looking to gather Facebook insights and secure the most effective Facebook marketing tools currently available.